cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Added the classic transposition ciphers scytale and rail fence (combined in one dialog).

+- The permutation cipher now also can be applied to hex files.

 - The educational program/game "Number Shark" in version 1.1.6 was corrected a little bit and the online help was enhanced.